-Five contemporary Latinx artists share their culture through intimate personal memories in “Aún Recordamos Aquel Hogar,” or “We Still Remember What Was Once Home,” an art exhibit scheduled Jan.
+Five contemporary Latinx artists shared their culture through intimate personal memories in “Aún Recordamos Aquel Hogar,” or “We Still Remember What Was Once Home,” an art exhibit held Jan.
 24 – Feb.
 28, 2018 at the Texas A&M College of Architecture’s Wright Gallery, located on the second floor of the Langford Architecture Center, Building A on the Texas A&M campus.

-The exhibit delves into methodologies of visual narrative, investigating the use of place within visual story telling.
+The exhibit delved into methodologies of visual narrative, investigating the use of place within visual story telling.

-An opening reception, set for noon, Jan.
-24 at the gallery will be followed by a panel discussion with the artists.
+An opening reception, Jan.
+24 at the gallery was followed by a panel discussion with the artists.

 “As any shared culture provides, these artists have analogous locations and experiences in common, but individually, they each have personal identities that feature intimate settings and narratives,” said curator Sean FitzGibbons.
 “This exhibit is meant to share unique narratives of a common culture.”

 Each artist will present “home” as an essential character to their story, bringing their own experiences, feelings and style into the exhibit.

 Albert Alvarez of San Antonio works outside the status quo art world, rendering narratives showcasing a hyper-attention to detail of gruesome, thought-provoking images with undercurrents of world events, social decay, and glimpses into his life.

 “I confront myself and all reality as I paint,” Alvarez said.
 “I try to make paintings that are a heaven for the mind.
 A place for the mind to play, unadulterated, the art speaks on its spiritual, symbolic level; unabashed, the personality can shine through, and the humanity is embraced.
 Flawed, I realize, in pain, paintings are done.”